Cisco Adler: Career

 Solo projects include the mixtapes Pop Shit and Super California Lipstick Sexy Magic Dope Shit.

-Adler produced the soundtrack for the 2016 musical comedy television film The Rocky Horror Picture Show: Let's Do the Time Warp Again, which his father Lou originally executive produced as a feature film.
+Adler produced the soundtrack for the 2016 musical comedy television film The Rocky Horror Picture Show: Let's Do the Time Warp Again.
 He produced and appeared in the film Sweetie Pie.

 Legal issues

-Adler was arrested in 2008 for assaulting an employee of the Fargo, North Dakota, club where he and Shwayze were performing but was released shortly after being taken into custody.
+Adler was arrested in 2008 for assaulting an employee of the Fargo, North Dakota club where he and Shwayze were performing but was released shortly after being taken into custody.